-The Area 9 Project Area works that are subject to this assessment will be undertaken for the water reticulation system include the excavation and construction of a new section of pipeline to replace an existing channel along Toorak Road as well as a laydown area on the corner of Argyle Street and Toorak Road in the Leeton Shire Council Local Government Area (LGA).
+The Area 10 Project Area works that are subject to this assessment will be undertaken for the water reticulation system include the excavation and construction of a new section of pipeline to replace an existing channel along Petersham Road, McQuillan Road and Lillypilly Road in the Leeton Shire Council Local Government Area (LGA).
 These activities will entail substantial ground disturbance, however the area of land that the new pipeline will be constructed within has been subject to previous excavation for pre-existing channels located along the entirety of the alignment.
+There's also a section of new pipeline proposed for Breen Road as well as a section that is yet to be determined and a current channel that is to be removed or decommissioned.